pegasystems/pega-helm-charts/charts/pega/README.md

 ```

 ### (Optional) Enabling encryption of traffic between Pega and ClusteringService
-Run the make file in `charts/pega/Makefile` when encryption or HighlySecuredCryptoMode is enabled to generate the certificates and mount it to the Hazelcast and Pega pods before Helm Install.
+Run the make file in `charts/pega/Makefile` when encryption or HighlySecureCryptoMode is enabled to generate the certificates and mount it to the Hazelcast and Pega pods before Helm Install.

 Parameter   | Description
 ---         |------------------------------------------------------------